I’ve lost my USB stick and all my course work is on it! Please can you tell me whether it's been handed in?

 If a USB stick is handed to us, we take them to the IOE’s Main Reception Desk at the end of the day.
 We do not check to see who the USB stick belongs to because of data protection issues.
 Please contact the Main Reception Desk (Tel.: +44 (0)20 7612 6136) at the earliest to see whether they have your USB Stick.

-UCL's ISD (Information Systems Division) recommend that students back up their work on the N:\ drive on the network which has 100 Gb of space for your work.
+We do not recommend you use USB sticks as a permanent solution to storing your work as they can be easily forgotten, lost or corrupted.
+Instead, we recommend that students back up their work on the N:\ drive on the network which has 100 Gb of space for your work.
 This is backed up on a regular basis.
-For more information on this, please click here.

 There are many other ‘cloud solutions’ and some come with the corresponding App for your mobile devices, i.e. the smart phone (that is a phone that can connect to the Internet) or tablet.
 We’ve tested a couple of these and can recommend Dropbox (available from https://www.dropbox.com/).
 UCL have a subscription to Dropbox - you can get more information on this service here.
 For a clear explanation of cloud computing solutions, watch this video 'What is Cloud Storage?' available at http://www.youtube.com/watch?v=HZ-2gYd1Ces